 University of Chicago Professor, Chris Blattman, launched an interesting debate in response to Bill Gates’ proposal to help world poverty.
 In 2016, Gates recommended giving chickens to the poor as a means to provide them with a living income.
-However, states Blattman, a growing number of development organisations are turning to cash for their relief programs deeming them not only more cost-effective but also more successful in bringing satisfactory returns to poor families.
+However, states Blattman, a growing number of development organisations are turning to Money in physical form such as banknotes and coins.
+More for their relief programs deeming them not only more cost-effective but also more successful in bringing satisfactory returns to poor families.

-Cash is more versatile than any other aid program as it also offers the receiver the independence to choose how to best invest the money in regards to family, geographic context, skills, etc. In support of this argument, “research has shown that the poor make good investment choices when given the opportunity”.
+Cash is more versatile than any other aid program as it also offers the receiver the independence to choose how to best invest the From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More in regards to family, geographic context, skills, etc. In support of this argument, “research has shown that the poor make good investment choices when given the opportunity”.

 On the contrary, offering livestock or training haven’t proven to bring a suitable return on investment once the costs of launching and running these programs are taken into account.
 For example, a program offering poor people livestock brought $80 more a year to each household after three years, but the cost of the program per participant was $1,7000.
 Conversely, a one-time $150 grant to poor Ugandan women brought $202 extra income a year for a cost of only $843 per household – mostly administrative costs to run the program.
 That equals to $122 more per household a year with $857 less investment.